St Luke 2, 36 – 40

 There have been a few courageous people in recent times who have fought for the justice and rights of many.
-Revd Dr Martin Luther King Jr was just one, his famous line of “free at last, free at last, thank God Almighty we are free at last” would ring bells with Anna and Simeon, and like them one day we too can behold Jesus our Saviour and freedom he offers.
+Revd Dr Martin Luther King Jr was just one.
+His famous line 'free at last, free at last, thank God Almighty we are free at last' would ring bells with Anna and Simeon - and, like them, one day we, too, can behold Jesus our Saviour and the freedom he offers.

 Something to do